Not Lying... Confabulating

 Sad teenager anonymousSocial struggles

-Young people with FASD want to be liked and they struggle to form and maintain friendships because they miss social cues and can behave in a socially inappropriate way because of their brain damage.
-They may say thing to try to impress others without realising the implications.
+Young people with FASD want to be liked and they struggle to form and maintain friendships because they miss social cues and can behave in a socially immature and inappropriate ways because of their brain damage.
+They may say things to try to impress others without realising the implications.

-They are also often made scapegoats by others due to their naive simplicity and are prone to acting under the instructions of more sophisticated peers.
+They are also often made scapegoats by others due to their naivety and are prone to acting under the instructions of more sophisticated peers.
 They are easily victimised by individual and systems.
-Immaturity is the primary feature of the disability so they require the expectations of a much younger child.
+Dysmaturity is a primary feature of the disability so they require you to put in place expectations of them as a much younger child.

 For the welfare of young people with FASD it is vital to have open communication and good collaboration between school and home so that all are working to best support the young disabled person across their entire day.
 It is best for one well informed person at school, usually the SENCO to manage situations that may arise so that solutions can be quickly found and problems averted.